The Most Beautiful Landmarks in Africa You MUST SEE in Your Lifetime

 The continent of Africa is unlike any other part of the world you’ve experienced before.
-This vast land, comprising 57 countries and 144 Unesco World Heritage Sites, provide visitors with the chance to experience a wide variety of cultures, interesting history, natural scenery, incredible wildlife, and some of the most famous landmarks around the world.
-These landmarks in Africa, both natural and man-made, offers a glimpse into both the well known as well as the untold stories of Africa.
+This vast land, comprising 54 countries and 144 Unesco World Heritage Sites, provides visitors with the chance to experience a wide variety of cultures, interesting history, natural scenery, incredible wildlife, and some of the most fascinating African landmarks around the world.
+These famous landmarks in Africa, both natural and man-made, offer a glimpse into both the well known as well as the untold stories of Africa.
 To give you a whole lot of inspiration for your next trip, here are a handful of the best tourist attractions and places in Africa that are well worth a visit.
 Let’s take a look….

 What is Africa famous for?

 It would be impossible to count the number of beautiful places on Africa that have been created, carved, and shaped by Mother Nature.
 From the longest river and oldest mountains on Earth to the largest waterfall, the largest hot desert, and the largest inland delta, the mainland has it all.

 The Mother Continent has also been inhabited for over 5 million years, making it the oldest inhabited region, and humans have been leaving their mark here ever since.

 From magnificent pyramids and palaces to monoliths and rock art, Africa is home to some fascinating historically significant sites that have been left behind by its many great civilisations.

 Check out this list of amazing sites of natural beauty and cultural importance inspired by their unique design, location, significant contributions, and natural features.
 Africa’s landmarks are remote treasures waiting to be discovered.

 >> Read Next:

 - List: Richest countries in Africa in 2023 ranked by GDP

 - 100+ African Proverbs and Quotes about Africa to inspire